 Group Manager, Assurance at Information Commissioner's Office

-Catherine Halaas serves as Group Manager, Assurance at the Information Commissioner's Office, upholding information rights in the public interest and promoting data privacy for individuals.
+Catherine Halaas is the Group Manager for Assurance at the Information Commissioner's Office, overseeing assurance activities to uphold information rights in the public interest.

 Chris Everard